 “I’m sorry…I didn’t come to fight with you.
 I’ve come because…well, I’ve come to warn you.
 The kingdom’s in great danger.”

-“It was, when you were here,” her words an angry rush. “ You have no power now and I have no use for you.
+“It was, when you were here,” her words come out in an angry rush. “ You have no power now and I have no use for you.
 Get out!”’

 She continues to stare at the floor and her hands are fists again.